leonardgoeke/AnyMOD.jl/docs/src/parameter_overview.md

 </tbody>
 </table>
 <p class="norm">
 This concept equally applies if one of the sets is defined by more then one column.
 In the table below, the first and the second column are attributed to specify $Ts_{dis}$.
 Since the third column goes back up to the first level, AnyMOD realizes it refers to a different dimension and attributes it to $Ts_{exp}$.
 As a result, both efficiencies apply to <code>heatpumps</code> constructed <code>2020</code>, but one row relates to the first hour of <code>2020</code> and the other to the first hour of <code>2030</code>.
-So, this example also shows how the aging process of technologies can be modelled.
+So, this example also shows how the aging process of technologies can be modeled.
 </p>
 <table class="tabelle2">
 <tbody>